 If you prefer to leave them out, you can certainly do so.
 If using this smoothie as a meal replacement, the oats help to add some extra fibre and bulk to the smoothie, but it won’t significantly affect the taste if you choose to leave them out.

-Don’t have Greek yogurt?
-Feel free to sub in regular plain yogurt, just keep in mind that the protein content will be reduced.
+- Don’t have Greek yogurt?
+Feel free to sub in regular plain yogurt or kefir, just keep in mind that the protein content will be reduced.

 - Mini Strawberry Muffins